 It is possible that your device is storing your notes locally, and not uploading them to iCloud.
 Go to settings > Notes > Default Account.
 And check if you choose "On My iPhone" or "iCloud" option.
 If "On My iPhone" is enabled, that means all the noted created on your iPhone will only stay on your iPhone.
 Notes in your iCloud will not be downloaded to your phone either.
 If you want to be able to send out and receive notes using iCloud, choose "iCloud" simply.
 Once you do that, your device will sync with iCloud.

 02 Your devices have different iOS versions

-For example, if the iOS on your phone is updated and the one on your Mac isn't, there could be inconsistencies with how they view your notes because for your Mac, there might be some features it won't be able to recognize.
+For example, if the iOS on your phone is updated to iOS 11 and the one on your Mac isn't the latest, there could be inconsistencies with how they view your notes because for your Mac, there might be some features it won't be able to recognize.
 It is important that all your iOS versions are always up to date.
 Most of the time, your phone sends you notifications or updates about this.
 If you somehow miss them, you can check once in a while by yourself.
 To do this, go to Settings and click on General then Software Updates.
 It there is a new iOS version, it will be shown there and you can update from there.
 For your Mac, go to the Mac App Store and check the Updates tab.

 03 You are not signed into your iCloud account on all your devices

 This may seem silly but you might not be signed into your iCloud account on one of your devices.
 Using the same Apple ID doesn't mean your phone automatically connects to your iCloud.
 This is very possible especially if you set up your phone using iTunes not iCloud backup.
 Check to be sure you are signed into your iCloud account.

 To check using your phone, go to Settings and tap on iCloud.
 To check using a Mac, go to System Preferences and click on iCloud.
 If you are not logged in, put in the required details and set up your iCloud on your device.